Reflections on God's Presence in Communion

 – Hebrews 9:24-26, 10:10-14

-If any ecclesiological system of Communion teaches Christ is re-sacrificed in the elements, it has severely over-stepped the Scriptures.
-That is not to say Communion is merely typological and memorial, either.
-Communion may very well embody the Real Presence of our Lord.
-Real Presence does not necessarily mean Christ is re-sacrificed each Mass or Sunday service.
-Communion is more than a memory aid; I am convinced of that.
 The NT clearly emphasizes spiritual sacrifices, and what constitutes propitiation and sanctification of believers is the once for all sacrifice of Christ working in and through their lives.
 Only Christ’s body can receive Christ’s body.
 As Paul says, “The bread that we break, is it not a participation in the body of Christ?
 Because there is one bread, we who are many are one body, for we all partake of the one bread.”
 (1 Corinthians 10:16b-17) Tertullian also makes note of this mutual relationship: “[W]e ought therefore to desire Him in order that we may have life, and to devour Him with the ear, and to ruminate on Him with the understanding, and to digest Him by faith.”
 (On the Resurrection of the Flesh, Chapter 37) Communion is truly spiritual, and the spiritual is interwoven with the physical, however mystical or indiscernable.
 Presenting our bodies as living sacrifices is our spiritual worship, after all.
-That is the ecumenical key moving forward: There are still sacrifices happening.
+That is the ecumenical key moving forward: There are still sacrifices happening through the power of Christ’s once for all sacrifice.

 While Paul heavily contrasts eating Communion with eating sacrifices offered to idols, he does so to emphasize our participatory role in the sacrifice of Christ, not that the bread and wine are independent propitiatory sacrifices typified in the Old Testament: “The cup of blessing that we bless, is it not a participation in the blood of Christ?
 The bread that we break, is it not a participation in the body of Christ?”
 (1 Corinthians 10:16) Therefore, “I do not want you to be participants with demons.
 You cannot drink the cup of the Lord and the cup of demons.
 You cannot partake of the table of the Lord and the table of demons.” (vv.20b-21) The emphasis is in our sacrificial participation in Christ’s once for all sacrifice, which is a way to “flee from idolatry” (v.14) and to help others with weak consciences avoid stumbling blocks (vv.28-30, cf. 8:9-13).
 It is Christ’s atoning work in and through us.
 It is not the food in and of itself that propitiates, as he says regarding food offered to idols, “Food will not commend us to God.
 We are no worse off if we do not eat, and no better off if we do.
 But take care that this right of yours does not somehow become a stumbling block to the weak.”
 (1 Cor.
 8:8-9) It is about spiritual sacrifices first and foremost, the circumcision of our hearts.
 That is why full-embodied evangelism—proclaiming the Lord’s death—is a form of sacrifice.
 Which may also help explain why Paul compares evangelism to priests being sustained by the Temple sacrifices, “Do you not know that those who are employed in the temple service get their food from the temple, and those who serve at the altar share in the sacrificial offerings?
 In the same way, the Lord commanded that those who proclaim the gospel should get their living by the gospel.”
 (1 Corinthians 9:13-14) Living on sacrificial offerings in the Temple is a direct parallel to living on the gospel!
 Evangelists are employed in the body of Christ (the new Temple) and serve at the new heavenly altar, eating new spiritual food and sharing in the sacrificial offering of Christ.

 The bread and wine are not repetitive propitiatory sacrifices per se.
-It is about a leavening and outpouring of Christ’s atoning work in and through us—a full-embodied gospel.
+It is about a leavening and outpouring of Christ’s atoning work in and through us: a full-embodied gospel.
 “For necessity is laid upon me.
 Woe to me if I do not preach the gospel!...
 For though I am free from all, I have made myself a servant to all, that I might win more of them.”
 (1 Cor.
 9:16b,19) Paul is sincerely worried about the newcomers to the faith coming from idolatrous cultures as much as he is concerned with the present weak in faith stumbling into idolatry (cf. 1 Cor.
 8:8-13; 1 Cor.
 10:27-33).
 The food itself is less of a concern.

 So, whether you eat or drink, or whatever you do, do all to the glory of God.
 Give no offense to Jews or to Greeks or to the church of God, just as I try to please everyone in everything I do, not seeking my own advantage, but that of many, that they may be saved.